justeattakeaway/pie/.changeset/lemon-rocks-flow.md

 "pie-storybook": patch
 ---

-[Added] - role status to the toast component
+[Added] - the role attribute to the toast component